NeTissues/The_Legend_Of_Balonga/README.md

  It is a turn-based text RPG in C using multiple option choices that impact how the story unravels.

- The current version is full of bugs and is unfinished.
+ The (...)_Battle_C version is full of bugs and is unfinished.
 Keep in mind that most of the lenghty code could be eliminated by using more methods and functions instead of repeated lines.

+Reopened the project on a new file (...)_Final using better practices and code in general.